alecramsay/pg/docs/index.markdown

 [^1]: The name of this site -- Redistricting Almanac -- is a hat tip to FiveThirtyEight's magisterial
     [Atlas of Redistricting](https://medium.com/dra-2020/atlas-of-redistricting-maps-14ea4d0874e5).
     The [Notable Maps](https://medium.com/dra-2020/notable-maps-66d744933a48) in DRA were directly inspired by the Atlas.
+    I use the term "almanac" instead, to suggest that this analysis could be updated periodically as new data are released, e.g., in 2030.

 [^2]: I wrote the analytics portion of Dave\'s Redistricting (DRA).
 I
     would like to thank my DRA colleague Terry Crowley for the